Interference In The Election – But Not By Russia

 The general pattern of major party candidates in elections is that they run to the extreme in the primary election, make a mad dash to the center in the general election, then try to move back a bit toward the extreme they started from once the election is over.
 That was not Trump’s path at all.

 In the primaries he was relatively a bit more to the left socially – having made a publicity stunt out of having Caitlyn Jenner use the women’s room in the Trump Tower.
-However, come the general election, he courted the religious right vote and became strongly against LGBTQIA rights as well as suddenly anti-abortion – some of the criticism of him during the primaries was that he was a pro-abortion Democrat previously.
+However, come the general election, he courted the religious right vote and became strongly against LGBTQIA rights, as well as suddenly anti-abortion – some of the criticism of him during the primaries was that he was a pro-abortion Democrat previously.
 He wins the election anyway.

-President Elect Trump, rather than moving further to the right after the election, decided instead that it was time to make a radical shift toward the center, relatively.
-Trump would cool his jets on anti-immigrant rhetoric, wasn’t going to make Mexico pay for a wall, and wasn’t going to have Hillary Clinton investigated, he finally denounces his white nationalist base that supposedly distanced him from moderate voters.
+President-elect Trump, rather than moving further to the right after the election, decided instead that it was time to make a radical shift toward the center, relatively.
+Trump would cool his jets on anti-immigrant rhetoric, wasn’t going to make Mexico pay for a wall, and wasn’t going to have Hillary Clinton investigated, he finally denounced his white nationalist base that supposedly distanced him from moderate voters.
 Once again, this sounds more like someone who didn’t want to be president, but rather help his golf buddy’s wife take office.

 There is plausible deniability, but it will take some solid evidence, perhaps leaks from his campaign, to convince me that Donald Trump did anything but fail at losing an election he didn’t want to win.
 I would even place a bet that the real Donald Trump is well to the left of Hillary, but now trapped in an alliance with several right wing forces afraid to fully out himself.
 But nothing says interference in an election like having a scarecrow candidate and nothing says failure like losing to your friend who is trying to let you win.